-- Tutor to facilitate discussion on range of purposes for warm-ups (physiological, social, cognitive, skill specific preparation).
-To include the role of warm-ups to prime athletes/learners for the session to come, and as an opportunity to bring previous learning back into their minds. - 2.
-Tutor to facilitate discussion as a reminder of the basic principles behind 'games with aims' and then to get students, in small groups, to plan a warm-up/introductory session, which is a 'game with an aim'. - 3.
-Students to deliver their planned warm-up/introductory session to the other groups.
+- Tutor to facilitate discussion on range of purposes for warm-ups (physiological, social, cognitive, skill specific preparation) and considerations with regard to the Advanced Water environment.
+To include the role of warmups to prime athletes/learners for the session to come, and as an opportunity to bring previous learning back into their minds. - 2.
+Tutor to facilitate discussion as a reminder of the basic principles behind 'games with aims' and then to get students in small groups to plan a warm-up/introductory session.
+This should be a 'game with an aim' suitable for preparation/information gathering for an Advanced Water environment. - Students to deliver their planned warm-up/introductory session to the other groups. - 4.
+Tutor to facilitate discussion at the end of each session to discuss the 'game

-- 4. Tutor to facilitate discussion at the end of each session to discuss the 'game with an aim' and how it shaped a skill, promoted adaptation within that skill and required perception-action coupling. - 5.
-In addition, tutor to get groups to 'decide' where they would progress the session and why.
+- with an aim' and how it shaped a skill, promoted adaptation within that skill and required perception-action coupling. - In addition, tutor to get groups to 'decide' where they would progress the session and why, based on the information gathered from the activity.
 Recapping on some of the coach decision-making methods that will have supported the decision.